Johanniskirchhof 6

 Historic site

-The large house with a solid ground floor and half-timbered upper floor is clearly different in size and shape from other town houses of the time.
-After 1660, it was initially used by high-ranking government officials and then came into private ownership.
+The large house with its solid ground floor and half-timbered upper floor differs significantly in size and shape from other town houses of the time.
+After 1660, it was initially used by high government officials and then came into private ownership.

 Good to know